Table of Contents

-Cement is a material with adhesive and cohesive properties which make it competent to bond mineral fragments into a compact whole.
-It is a very important binding material and used almost in every construction field.
-Some of the uses of cement are explained below.
+Cement is a material with adhesive and cohesive properties, making it competent to bond mineral fragments into a compact whole.

 c.
-It is used in concrete for laying floors, roofs and constructing lintels, beams, stairs, pillars etc.
+It is used in concrete for laying floors and roofs and constructing lintels, beams, stairs, pillars, etc.

 e.
-It is used in the construction of important engineering structures such as bridges, culverts, dams, tunnels, lighthouses etc.
+It is used to construct essential engineering structures such as bridges, culverts, dams, tunnels, lighthouses, etc.

 f.
-It is used in the preparation of foundations, watertight floors, footpaths etc.
+It is used to prepare foundations, watertight floors, footpaths, etc.

 g.
-It is mostly used for the construction of wells, water tanks, tennis courts, lamp posts, telephone cabins, roads etc.
+It is mainly used to construct wells, water tanks, tennis courts, lamp posts, telephone cabins, roads, etc.

 i.
-It is used in the construction of hydrographic and frost resistant structures.
+It is used to construct hydrographic and frost-resistant structures.

 j.
 It is used for building chemical-proof structures.